k-rahul21/NamasteReact/README.md

 ## why react known as single page application?

 - Because it's the one page and when we go on different route on the app then only components got interchange through client side routing.

+## useParams hook

+- to read the params from the url